armndoo/website/README.md

 ## Browser as a Framework
 [Daniel Falbo](https://www.github.com/danielfalbo), introduced me to a very cool and surely **out of the box** mentality.
-Even if it is a small reading, it has changed how view things in web.
+Even if it is a small reading, it has changed how I view things in web.
 So my huge thanks to him for that!

 Here's a link to the article: https://html3000.dev